nateberkopec/wikieduinfra/README.md

 15. Copy the `/public/system` directory to the railsweb node.
     1. This lives at `/var/www/dashboard/shared/public/system` for the Capistrano-deployed production server.
     2. Get it to the node: `scp -r system/ 45.33.51.69:/root/database_transfer/`
+    3. Change the permissions so that the docker user can write to it: `chmod -R 777 system`
-    3. Get it into docker: `docker cp system 13a78c00206f:/workspace/public/`
+    4. Get it into docker: `docker cp system 13a78c00206f:/workspace/public/`

 ## Binaries required